m12sl/nerv-seg/README.md

 Current status:

 1. Docker ready for python2, not for python3
-2. Model runnable
-3. Train runnable
+2. Under active development.
+Be careful with kludges

 TODO:

-1. Add validation into train procedure
+1. Reread and refactor
 2. Investigate errors
 3. Modify network
 4. Modify preprocessing